abu0505/NamazTracker/replit.md

 This is a modern Islamic Prayer Tracker web application that helps Muslims track their five daily prayers (Namaz/Salah) with analytics, achievements, and progress visualization.
 The app provides daily prayer tracking, historical record management (Qaza prayers), streak tracking, and gamification through achievements to encourage consistent prayer habits.

+# Recent Changes

+**October 2, 2025** - Configured for Replit environment:
+- Updated server to bind to 0.0.0.0:5000 for Replit compatibility
+- Connected to Replit PostgreSQL database (heliumdb)
+- Created demo user in database (id: 'demo-user')
+- Configured workflow with webview output for frontend
+- Set deployment target to autoscale with build and run commands

 # User Preferences

 Preferred communication style: Simple, everyday language.